AlmightyLks-SCP/Syncord/README.md

 Using the `syncord.reconnect` permission and either the `Remote Admin Console` or the `Server Console`, you type `syncord connect` in order to connect to the local Syncord Bot.
 After that, you do not have to worry and you can leave the work to the Plugin and the Bot!

+\* Note
+These files can be found in the dedicated Plugin-Channel within the [Synapse Discord](https://discord.gg/HWW6s8ggxT).